Snoring is a sound made during sleep. It's the sound of the throat vibrating as air flows through it.

 - Small chin, overbite, or high palate

-- Congestion from a cold, flu, sinus infection, or allergies
+- Congestion, feeling stuffy, from a cold, flu, sinus infection, or allergies

 - More serious sleep disorders such as sleep apnea.